-- 6.20.
+6.11.
 Affordability of local houses is a significant issue.
-When comparing average house prices in Blakeney with income results in a ratio7 of 1:15.
-This is significantly higher than the ratio for Norfolk North of 1:9 and England of 1:7. - 6.21.
-Average cost to rent8 homes in Blakeney is £849 pcm.
-This ranges from an average of £650pcm for a one-bedroom property through to an average of £1,100pcm for a four-bedroom property.
-A one-bedroom flat is the lowest entry point at an average of £594pcm.
+When comparing average house prices in Blakeney with income results in a ratio of 1:15.
+This is significantly higher than the ratio for Norfolk North of 1:9 and England of 1:7.(2018).